hashgraph/hedera-improvement-proposal/HIP/hip-0000-cancun-2.md

 gas cost cannot adjust below 1.
 This will require updating the `TxValues` object with a blob fee of `1`.

+Proper handling of the `TxValues` object in EVM transaction execution should allow us to use the Besu opcodes without modification.
+This would consist of always setting the `versionedHashes` to an empty list and setting the `blobGasPrice` to 1 Gwei.

 ### Hedera Services Implementation

 The `EthereumTransaction` transaction type in Hedera will need to reject all